lawsonkeith/PiIO/docs/Readme_Admin.md

 ### Local management

-If possible it's easer to hook a monitor and keyboard up to the pi and edit the files locally.
-The range of editors will be much better if you use the destop version of stretch.
+If possible it's easer to hook a monitor and keyboard up to the pi and edit the files locally as the range of editors will be much better if you use the destop version of stretch.
-If you can using a LAN cable is more reliable than wifi also.
+If you can using a LAN cable is more reliable than wifi also, you'll find wifi has limited range and generally suffers interference problems from devices such as cordless telephones.
 If you do this you can substitute __nano__ out for __geany__, __gedit__ or __thonny__ (the best)